python-parsy/parsy/README.md

     Returns a parser that tries `parser` and, if it fails, backtracks and tries `other_parser`.
 These can be chained together.

+    The resulting parser will produce the value produced by the first successful parser.

 ``` python
 >>> parser = string('x') | string('y') | string('z')
 >>> parser.parse('x')